Things to Do in San Diego – a Guide to America’s Finest City

 - Waterfront Park is very popular because of its huge fountain where you can actually dip your toes and cool off on warm days.
 You can also lay down on the grass, enjoy the reflecting pool, and native plant garden.
 There are also playing installations for younger visitors.

 - If you want to have a break after a visit to La Jolla, you can do that in Ellen Browning Scripps Park.
 It is situated just above the La Jolla Cove and if you get lucky, you might spot some Sea Lions and Seals from atop.

 Find a Bit of Everything in Balboa Park

 This is a place where you’ll come back time and time again.
 Besides the beautiful Spanish colonial architecture featured throughout the area, you have many museums, gardens, and art exhibits to visit, activities to engage in and events to attend every single day.
 If you have no idea where to roam for the day, Balboa Park is the safest bet, it will charm you every single time.

 Engage in Various Activities on the Beach

-Sunbathing and swimming aren’t the only beach activities.
+Sunbathing and swimming aren’t the only beach activities, but they will surely help you cope with stress when moving.
 America’s Finest City has miles and miles of beautiful shorelines and you can surf, build sandcastles, wakeboard, scuba dive, rent a boat, etc.

 What is great is that there are beaches for all age groups and activities in San Diego.
 Some are good for catching waves, others are good for taking your inexperienced children swimming or enjoying an afternoon with your pets.